Quantum Vacuum: the Most Dynamic Essence of the Universe6 min read

 quantum vacuum

-At the heart of the quantum vacuum lies the Heisenberg uncertainty principle, a cornerstone of quantum theory.
-According to this principle, there is an inherent limit to the precision with which certain pairs of physical properties, such as position and momentum, can be simultaneously known.
 The uncertainty principle states that the more precisely we try to measure the energy of a system, the less precisely we can determine the duration of that measurement.
 This means that for a brief moment, the vacuum can borrow energy from seemingly nothingness, as long as the duration of this energy “loan” is extremely short.
 This allows virtual particles to come into existence, even in the absence of any external energy source.

 According to quantum physics, it is possible to borrow energy from a vacuum at a certain location, like money from a bank